GENERICERROR000/gdbg/README.md

 a python app that displays blood glucose in the macos menu bar. retrieves blood glucose from dexcom via the [pydexcom](https://github.com/gagebenne/pydexcom) library. it also writes the blood glucose and trend arrow to a state file that can be used for displaying data in your terminal (or anything else you want).

-this app was inspired by [kylebshr/luka-mini](https://github.com/kylebshr/luka-mini/tree/main). this is a *fantastic* app and would recommend for people who want a seamless app experience. i wanted to be able to access the blood glucose data outside of the app for other uses.
+this app was inspired by [kylebshr/luka-mini](https://github.com/kylebshr/luka-mini/tree/main). this is a *fantastic* app i and would recommend for people who want a seamless app experience. i wanted to be able to access the blood glucose data outside of the app for other uses.

 <img
   title="menu bar app in use"